 After the defeat of the Teutonic Order at Grunwald in 1410, the Polish army also captured Lębork.
 Perhaps the recently completed church of St. James was damaged then.
 Under the peace agreement concluded in Toruń in 1411, the entire Gdańsk Pomerania together with Lębork was again in the possession of the Order, and the Teutonic Knights quickly rebuilt and strengthened Lębork, for fear of the Słupsk prince.
 The church of St. James was also rebuilt.

 In 1658, the town was set on fire by the Swedes, as a result of which the church lost its roof and vaults of the nave and presbytery.
 Rebuilding was taking a long time.
 In 1682, building materials were still collected, and until 1702 only the chancel was renovated, covered with a temporary ceiling and provided with the eastern wall so that mass could be celebrated.
 The nave was renovated only in the middle of the 18th century.
 The tower was lowered by 1-2 meters, wooden ceilings were laid and the roof was covered with tiles.
 Further renovations had to be carried out in the nineteenth century, due to damages caused by a several-day hurricane of 1818.

-The external façades of the church were lined with buttresses determining the division of the building into bays.
-They received stepped forms, reaching the height of the plastered frieze, set at an angle at the corners.
-Between the buttresses were pointed ogival windows with moulded frames with faults and half-shafts.
-At the height of the window crownings (on the southern side of the nave) there was a row of small niches with plastered backgrounds, the above-mentioned frieze, and between the frieze and the eaves of the roof a gallery with densely spaced, pointed and circular plastered niches with a half-shafts in the mouldings.
-A small hole was pierced in each, probably with a defensive function.
-The top of the eastern wall of the nave was enlivened with long ogival blendes, while the division of the chancel façades received a similar form as the nave, only without a gallery of recesses due to the lower height of the choir.
-A very decorative shape was given to the gable of the eastern wall of the chancel – a three-stepped, horizontally divided with plastered strips, and vertically with ogival niches and flat lesenes, topped with pinnacles.
+The external façades of the church were enclosed with buttresses, set at an angle in the corners, marking the division of the building into bays.
+They received stepped forms, reaching the height of the plastered frieze.
+Between the buttresses there were ogival windows with moulded jambs with steps and half-shafts.
+At the height of the archivolts of the windows, on the south side of the nave, there was a row of round recesses with plastered backgrounds.
+Above, already at both longitudinal walls, the aforementioned frieze was led, and between the frieze and the roof eaves, there were galleries made of densely arranged, pointed and segmental, plastered recesses.
+A small hole was pierced in each, probably of a defensive function.
+The division of the side facades of the chancel received a similar form to that of the nave, only without a gallery of recesses due to the lower height of the choir.
+The eastern wall was distinguished by a wide ogival blende on the axis and narrower ones on the sides, over which a row of round panels was placed.

-Inside, the original hexagonal pillars divided the nave’s space into three aisles.
-Their role was to support ogival, moulded arcades and vaults, reconstructed in a stellar form.
-The vaults also originally received three rectangular, narrow bays of the presbytery and the sacristy, where diamond vault was established in two bays.
+Inside the nave, originally octagonal pillars set on plinths divided the space of the into central nave and two aisles.
+Their role was to support ogival, moulded arcades and vaults, reconstructed in a stellar form, above the brick bands of pillars.
+The vaults originally also was in three rectangular, narrow bays of the chancel and the sacristy, where a diamond vault with a six-pointed star pattern was installed in two bays.